stcorp/harp/doc/operations.rst

     	should be one dimensional and the dimension that gets reordered is this dimension of the referenced variable.

+    ``squash(dimension, variable)``
+        Remove the given dimension for the variable, assuming that the content for all items in the given dimension is the same.
+        If the content is not the same an error will be raised.

+    ``squash(dimension, (variable, ...))``
+        Same as above, but then providing a list of variables that need to be squashed.

     ``valid(variable)``
         Filter a dimension for all variables in the product such that invalid values for the variable provided as parameter get excluded